 - Track Every Expense for a Week

-Use an app, a spreadsheet, or just a notebook to jot down everything you spend money on.
+Jot down all your spending through a spreadsheet application or pen and paper to track your money usage.
 From that $5 coffee to the $15 movie rental, every dollar counts.
-This exercise will help you spot patterns in your spending. - Identify Small Leaks in Your Budget
+The exercise enables you to detect repetitive spending habits. - Identify Small Leaks in Your Budget

 2. Tackle Groceries Without Compromising Quality